SotirisTsioutsiouliklis/FairLaR/README.md

 2. Pagerank, LFPR_N, LFPR_U, LFPR_P:

-    You should run the **./pagerank.out** inside the dataset's folder, which should contain the "out_graph.txt" file and the "out_community.txt" file.
+    You should run the **`./pagerank.out`** inside the dataset's folder, which should contain the "out_graph.txt" file and the "out_community.txt" file.
 Structure of these files described [here](#datasets-description).
 You have the following options:

     > `./pagerank.out` : Run the forth mentioned algorithms algorithms with phi = ratio of protected category.

     > `./pagerank.out -c <community_file>` : Run the forth mentioned algorithms with phi described in <community_file>.
 Community file is a txt file in which id line is a pair of an integer and a float separated with empty space.
-There as muny lines as the groups of the nodes and the sum of floats is equal to 1. (e.g. 0 0.3 \n 1 0.7)
+The integer is the id of the group while the float is tha wanted ratio for this group.
+There should be as many lines as the groups of the nodes and the sum of the floats should be equal to 1. (e.g. 0 0.3 \n 1 0.7)

-    > `./pagerank -pn <node>` : Run the forthmentioned algorithms in personilized - by node - mode. \<node\> is an integer - the id of the node.
+    > `./pagerank.out -pn <node>` : Run the forthmentioned algorithms in personilized - by node - mode. \<node\> is an integer - the id of the node.

-    > `.pagerank -tk <k>/` : Run the forthmetnioned algorithms in targeted mode for the top-k nodes by pagerank. \<k\> is an integer denotes the number of the nodes that will be taken into consideration.
+    > `.pagerank.out -tk <k>/` : Run the forthmetnioned algorithms in targeted mode for the top-k nodes by pagerank. \<k\> is an integer denotes the number of the nodes that will be taken into consideration.

     You can also use the following easy to understand commands.

-    > `./pagerank -pn <node> -c <community_file>`
+    > `./pagerank.out -pn <node> -c <community_file>`

-    > `./pagerank -tk <k> -c ,<community_file>`
+    > `./pagerank.out -tk <k> -c <community_file>`

+3. Personilized by node pagerank for all nodes of a network:

-3. You should have inside the folder on file called "out_graph.txt" and one called "out_community.txt".
+    You should run the **`./person_all_nodes.out`** inside the dataset's folder, which should contain the "out_graph.txt" file and the "out_community.txt" file.

-2. Compile cpp programs.
-3. fdsf
+    > `./person_all_nodes.out`

+4. Sensitive:

+    You should run the **`./sensitive.py`** inside the dataset's folder, which should contain the "out_graph.txt" file and the "out_community.txt" file.
+You should also provide phi = wanted ratio for the protected group.
+If phi = 0, then phi = ratio of protected group.

+    >`python sensitive.py 0.5`

+5. Targeted, Targeted optimal, targeted top-k:

+    You should run each one of these algorithms inside the dataset's folder, which should contain the "out_graph.txt" file and the "out_community.txt" file.
+You should also provide phi = wanted ratio for the protected group and k = number of nodes for the targeted algorithms.
+If phi = 0, then phi = ratio of protected group.

+    > `python targeted.py 0.5 10`

+    > `python targeted_optimal.py 0.5 10`

+    > `python targeted_topk.py 0.5 10`

 Datasets-Description.
 ---------